SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 from C and Objective-C.

-Unlike arithmetic operators in C, arithmetic operators in Swift do not overflow by default.
+Unlike arithmetic operators in C, arithmetic operators in Swift don't overflow by default.
 Overflow behavior is trapped and reported as an error.
 To opt in to overflow behavior, use Swift's second set of arithmetic operators that overflow by default,